 Options being explored by the Government are:

-On similar grounds, the TN government is exploring the possibility to set up demo projects at the Offshore National Test research station (near-shore) along with the help of the Danish Energy Agency to check different technologies and prototypes.
+- Demo projects: TN government is exploring the possibility to set up demo projects at the Offshore National Test research station (near-shore) along with the help of the Danish Energy Agency to check different technologies and prototypes.

 - Nearshore projects: Three sites have been identified in GJ and TN where nearshore projects can be developed without Offshore grid requirement and offshore deployment.
 The projects are currently under the approval stage.